 - Consider the descriptions, actions of and reactions to the people of God in this scene.
 Does any of it remind you of passages in the gospels concerning Jesus?
 Or other New Testament characters?

 - Look for and state any spiritual principles from this passage.
 (A spiritual principle is a universal, timeless truth.)
-For example, does this passage teach something about the nature of mankind that is always true of one who has the Spirit and/or one who does not?
+For example, does this passage teach something about the nature of mankind that is always true?
 Does something in the text reveal God’s character, or how He works or acts?

 - Do you see themes in this passage that go beyond this text and are repeated in other passages of Scripture?